-General Mark Carleton-Smith joined the Army on a University Cadetship in 1982 and was commissioned into 1st Battalion Irish Guards from the Royal Military Academy Sandhurst in 1986 and served at regimental duty in London, Germany, Canada and South Armagh, prior to service with 22 Special Air Service in the Gulf and the Balkans as both a Troop and Squadron Commander.
+Mark Carleton-Smith joined the Army on a University Cadetship in 1982 and was commissioned into 1st Battalion Irish Guards.
+He served at regimental duty in London, Germany, Canada and South Armagh, prior to service with 22 Special Air Service in the Gulf and the Balkans as both a Troop and Squadron Commander.

 A graduate of the final Army Command and Staff Course at Camberley, he was appointed Chief of Staff 19 Mechanised Brigade (1999 to 2001) serving three tours in Kosovo prior to promotion to Lieutenant Colonel as Military Assistant to the Commander-in-Chief Land Forces (2001 to 2002).
 He was subsequently appointed Commanding Officer 22 Special Air Service and he commanded the Regiment in Iraq and Afghanistan between 2002 to 2005.

 Promoted to Colonel in 2005 he became Deputy Director Policy Planning in the Ministry of Defence (MOD) before assuming command of 16 Air Assault Brigade (2006 to 2008) during which time he served in Afghanistan as Commander Helmand Task Force and Commander British Forces Afghanistan.
 He served in the MOD as Director Army Resources and Plans (2009 to 2011) prior to promotion to Major General as Director Special Forces (2012 to 2015).